msi-ris/Tutorials/illumina_qc.md

       data in the center pane.

 ### Accessing Galaxy at MSI
-Open a web browser and navigate to the MSI Galaxy galaxy.msi.umn.edu.
+Open a web browser and navigate to the MSI Galaxy (<galaxy.msi.umn.edu>).
 Log in with your MSI username and password

 The labeled items are as follows: